 "High Value Care is about fundamentally changing how we deliver care across the continuum.
 This is a never-ending process of trying to do the right thing, all the time."

 McLaren Health recognizes that the High Value Care Program, while still early in its development, is a strategic platform to drive their transformation from volume to value.
-In addition to reducing repetitive testing, there are ongoing initiatives to reduce unnecessary or inappropriate reference lab testing, to improve antibiotic stewardship, and implement Appropriate Use Criteria for imaging.
+In addition to reducing repetitive testing, there are ongoing initiatives to reduce unnecessary or inappropriate reference lab testing, to improve antibiotic stewardship, and to implement Appropriate Use Criteria for imaging.
 Future projects will standardize high value practices in critical care and explore patient-centered approaches to palliative care.
 "High Value Care is about fundamentally changing how we deliver care across the continuum," says Dr. McKenna.
 "This is a never-ending process of trying to do the right thing, all the time."